msnehagup/biztalk-docs/biztalk/core/high-availability-using-sql-server-always-on-availability-groups.md

 9. Script Logins and SQL Agent Jobs to replicate them on corresponding replica.
 10. Replicate SQL DBMail Profile and Account for BAM Alerts on corresponding SQL instances hosting the secondary replica.
 11. If you are adding an additional message box database or deploying a new BAM activity/view later, then new SQL jobs are created for new message box databases or BAM Alerts database on the current primary replica.
 Make sure to edit it on primary replica, and then create them manually on the corresponding secondary replicas.
-12. Starting with BizTalk Server 2020, BAM DTS packages are deployed to SSIS Catalog.
+12. **Starting with BizTalk Server 2020**, BAM DTS packages are deployed to SSIS Catalog.
 Add SSISDB database to availability group alongwith BizTalk databases.
 Use steps provided in [AlwaysON for SSIS Catalog](https://docs.microsoft.com/en-us/sql/integration-services/catalog/ssis-catalog?view=sql-server-ver15#always-on-for-ssis-catalog-ssisdb).

 This configuration can also be done using the SQL Instances hosting the primary replica.
 In this case, after the BizTalk configuration, run the `UpdateDatabase.vbs` and `UpdateRegistry.vbs` scripts on the BizTalk machines after the above steps.
 This is discussed in more detail in the next section.